randikabanura/sports_centre_courts_reservation_system/README.md

 # This creates tables etc. on the database
 $ rails db:migrate

-# This add essential data to the sytem
+# This add essential data to the system
 $ rails db:seed
 ```